-Kate Albus is the author of A PLACE TO HANG THE MOON (Margaret Ferguson Books at Holiday House, 2021).
+Kate Albus is the author of A PLACE TO HANG THE MOON (2021) and NOTHING ELSE BUT MIRACLES (2023), both from Margaret Ferguson Books at Holiday House.
 Kate is originally from New York, but now lives in rural Maryland with her family, including some real people and some imaginary ones she’s conjured over the years (all of whom are beloved).
 Other than writing, her favorite activities are reading, knitting, baking, and other pastimes that are inherently quiet.

 Author photo credit to Jennifer Riley Photography